stevehuang52/NeMo/project/README.md

 ## Data Processing
 1. Generate manifest with: audio_filepath, duration, offset
 2. For each manifest item, load RTTM and obtain frame-level labels

+- Noise aug fail with worker > 0, same error message as before
+  - "Terminating: fork() called from a process already using GNU OpenMP, this is unsafe."
+- No noise aug works fine with workers = 1, but fail after 3 epochs with worker=4,
+  - "zipfile.BadZipFile: Bad magic number for file header" ---- happened in AudioSegment.from_file()->librosa.core.resample()